Soft Plastic Jerkbait Gear Guide

 Tips & Tricks for Soft-Plastic Jerkbaits

-Most soft-plastic jerkbaits fall very slowly, which can be ideal in a lot of scenarios, but when you want to fish slightly deeper or fish are reacting to a quick falling bait, it can be advantageous to add a little bit of weight.
-There are several sneaky ways to add weight to your bait without overpowering the action of your bait.
+Most soft-plastic jerkbaits fall very slowly, which can be ideal in a lot of scenarios, but when you want to fish slightly deeper or fish are reacting to a quick-falling bait, it can be advantageous to add weight.
+Luckily, there are several sneaky ways to add weight to your bait without destroying its action.

-Hook selection is a great way to add some weight to your Fluke with minimal effort.
-A thick gauge hook like the Gamakatsu Superline or a weighted EWG swimbait hook with a light weight along the shank makes it easy to get your bait down quickly.
+Hook style is a great way to quickly add some weight to your bait.
+A thick-gauge hook like the Gamakatsu Superline or a weighted EWG swimbait hook makes it easy to get your bait down faster.
 Wrapping lead wire or suspend strips around the shank of your hook will also achieve the same effect.
-You can also add weight directly to the bait by burying a couple of nail weights into the belly of your soft plastic jerkbait.
+You can also add weight directly to the bait by burying a couple of nail weights into the belly of your soft-plastic jerkbait.
 Adding a large crane swivel 12” to 18” above your bait will also provide some heft to your presentation.
-For added attraction, use a bright chrome or silver swivel to create the illusion your bait is chasing down a small fish itself.
+For added attraction, use a bright chrome or silver swivel to create the illusion your bait is chasing down a small fish.

 Best Colors for Soft-Plastic Jerkbaits

-The size, shape, and action of the soft-plastic jerkbaits make them one of the best baits for imitating baitfish, so start with baitfish-inspired colors that match-the-hatch and adjust to transparent or darker variations based on the water clarity.
+The size, shape, and action of soft-plastic jerkbaits make them some of the best baits for imitating baitfish, so start with baitfish-inspired colors that match the hatch and adjust to transparent or darker variations based on the water clarity.
 If you happen to spot small forage like bluegill or small crappie, start cycling through darker colors, like green pumpkin and junebug.
 When the fish are feeding heavily on baitfish during the pre-spawn and spawn months, experiment with bright colors like bubblegum or chartreuse to present an enticing alternative or agitate territorial bed fish.

 Parting Thoughts on Soft-Plastic Jerkbaits

-The Fluke’s inherent baitfish profile and naturalized action make it a bass-catcher straight out of the package.
+The soft jerkbait's baitfish profile and natural action makes it a bass catcher straight out of the package.
 However, practicing different cadences and experimenting with modifications and rigging can unlock its full potential.
-Whether you’re targeting aggressive bass in shallow waters or enticing suspended fish with forward-facing sonar, the versatility and adaptability of soft plastic jerkbaits is second-to-none.
-An indispensable tool for most anglers, soft plastic jerkbaits have been proven effective for decades and still being adapted for new techniques.
+Whether you’re targeting aggressive bass in shallow waters or enticing suspended fish with forward-facing sonar, the versatility and adaptability of soft-plastic jerkbaits is second to none.
+An indispensable tool for most anglers, soft-plastic jerkbaits have been proven effective for decades and are continuously being adapted for new techniques.

 Related Content Links